 - Payment plans: Payment plans vary and may even differ from what is on the ALPHAEON website, but ALPHAEON CREDIT offers the following financing options:

 - No interest if paid in full within six or 12 months

-- For dental or bariatric procedures, up to 84-month repayment plans — along with interest rates starting at 8.99% and the potential for a fixed interest rate
+- For dental or bariatric procedures, up to 84-month repayment plans — along with interest rates starting at around 9% and the potential for a fixed interest rate

-- Fees: You will be charged up to $38 for late or returned payments.
+- Fees: Up to $38 for late or returned payments

 - What you can use it for: Cosmetic, chiropractic, day spa, dentistry, dermatology, hearing, Lasik and vision, weight loss, primary and urgent care, health care specialists, and veterinary costs

 - How it works: CareCredit is a credit card through Synchrony Bank that can be used to pay for medical procedures and treatments, as well as veterinary costs.

 - Credit requirement: If you have bad credit, it is still possible to be approved.
 CareCredit will review your income, payment history, and run a credit check to determine your eligibility.
 If you co-apply with someone who is in good financial standing, you will have a better chance of being approved.

 - Application process: You can apply online or over the phone.
 You must be at least 18 years old to apply online, and at least 21 to apply over the phone.
 You will need to provide your name, address, date of birth, Social Security number, net income, housing information, and doctor’s name.
 You will also be asked what you plan to use your CareCredit card for.

 - Maximum funds available: There is a $200 procedure minimum, but no maximum limit on a CareCredit account.
 You can ask for as much as you want; CareCredit will determine your limit based on information such as your credit score, income, and payment history.